 - Changing the maximum size of the second storey from 50 square metres to 60 square metres in mature and established neighbourhoods

 - Providing a larger exemption for areas covered by stairways

 - Allowing larger units when they are designed to be wheelchair accessible and barrier free, including 65 square metres on the second storey and 130 square metres overall

 - Seeking advice from the Edmonton Design Committee on design regulations for garden suites

-This report is currently at the information gathering stage.
+This project is currently at the proposed amendment stage.